ConceptaNjolima/Rock_Paper_Scissors_Lizard_Spock/README.md

 When we had Rock, Paper, Scissors as a homework assignment, I thought about how a player's choice could be made with out typing in the choice or clicking a button.
 Well, I was not sure if using a web cam for an input in python ever existed, but I thought that would be a great option.
 And when our final project assignments were released, I was sure I wanted to explore how I would be able to achieve the use of a web cam to play rock, paper, scissors, spock,lizard.
 This was the motivation for me to choose this project.

 I am glad that my project is exactly how I imaged my initial design.
-Although when coding, I thought I could not achieve certain assignments and I had changed my approach.
-But with research, I was able to implement what I exactly visioned in my design.
+Although when coding, I thought I could not achieve certain tasks and I had changed my approach.
+But with research, I was able to implement what I exactly envisioned in my design.
 This was supported by the resources available in the field of image processing with python.

 The hardest part of this project was the image processing part because I had to learn how to use Opencv library.
 This took most of the time during the project.
 However, I knew that it was the unique part of my project, so it was worth the time investment.
 Also, having the choices and scores updated was a hard part of the assignment.

-What I would differently next time is to add comments to my code as I build it.
-I wrote the entire program and first ensured it worked perfectly before documenting the code.
-However, having approximately 400 lines of code discouraged me to go through and document it.
-So, next time, I will document my code as it develops.
+What I would do differently next time is to add comments to my code as I write the different parts of the code.
+In this project, I  wrote the entire program first ensuring it worked perfectly before documenting the code.
+After, all the parts of the code worked well, I was discouraged to go through over 400 lines of code and document them.
+So, next time, I will document my code step by step.